geekan/MetaGPT/docs/FAQ-EN.md

 1. PRD stuck / unable to access/ connection interrupted

-    1. The official OPENAI_BASE_URL address is `https://api.openai.com/v1`
+    1. The official openai base_url address is `https://api.openai.com/v1`
-    1. If the official OPENAI_BASE_URL address is inaccessible in your environment (this can be verified with curl), it's recommended to configure using the reverse proxy OPENAI_BASE_URL provided by libraries such as openai-forward.
-For instance, `OPENAI_BASE_URL: "``https://api.openai-forward.com/v1``"`
+    1. If the official openai base_url address is inaccessible in your environment (this can be verified with curl), it's recommended to configure using the reverse proxy openai base_url provided by libraries such as openai-forward.
+For instance, `openai base_url: "``https://api.openai-forward.com/v1``"`
-    1. If the official OPENAI_BASE_URL address is inaccessible in your environment (again, verifiable via curl), another option is to configure the OPENAI_PROXY parameter.
-This way, you can access the official OPENAI_BASE_URL via a local proxy.
+    1. If the official openai base_url address is inaccessible in your environment (again, verifiable via curl), another option is to configure the llm.proxy parameter.
+This way, you can access the official openai base_url via a local proxy.
 If you don't need to access via a proxy, please do not enable this configuration; if accessing through a proxy is required, modify it to the correct proxy address.
-Note that when OPENAI_PROXY is enabled, don't set OPENAI_BASE_URL.
+Note that when llm.proxy is enabled, don't set openai base_url.
     1. Note: OpenAI's default API design ends with a v1.
-An example of the correct configuration is: `OPENAI_BASE_URL: "``https://api.openai.com/v1``"`
+An example of the correct configuration is: `openai base_url: "``https://api.openai.com/v1``"`

 1. Absolutely!
 How can I assist you today?